adamsilver/fdpb/01-Register.md

 ## Label position

-You'll notice that we've placed the label and hint above the field.
-The alternative is to place labels to the left.
-The only so-called advantage of this is that it reduces the overall height of the form.
-We already know that it's unwise to focus on reducing the height of a form through interface design.
+The label and hint is positioned above the field.
+The alternative (for those that read left to right at least) is left-aligned.
+The supposed advantage is that it reduces the overall height of the form.
+We already know that it's unwise to focus soley on reducing the height of a form through interface jiggery.

 In Label Placement in Forms[^6], Matteo Penzo's eye tracking research showed that labels above the field are easier to read and faster to complete.
 Though it must be said it's probably not a big a deal.
 The time to understand the question and type takes far longer than reading the label.